vinitkumar/json2xml/README.rst

 Update
 ------

-The dict2xml project has been forked and integrated in the project itself.
-This helped with cleaning up the code and also doing improvements.
-The goal is to remove all the dependencies from this project.
+The dict2xml project has been integrated in the project itself.
+This helped with cleaning up the code and making improvements.
+Long term goal for the project is to reduce the number of dependencies.

 Features
 --------